Pradeepcr7/sql_project_job_analysis/README.md

-TODO: update content this now
+TODO: update this content  later